throwable/mdc4spring/README.md

 }
 ```

-Different logging libraries provide a similar way of setting MDC parameters using thread-local context that
+Different logging libraries provide a way of setting MDC parameters using thread-local context that
 require a user to manually control the proper cleanup of them when the execution flow leaves the scope.
-So if one forgets to clean them properly it may pollute later log messages or even provoke memory
+So if one forgets to clean them properly it may later pollute log messages with outdated information or even provoke memory
 leaks in thread-pooled environments.

-The idea is to use annotations applied to method invocations that define MDCs and its parameters in declarative way.
+The idea is to use annotations that in a declarative way define method’s arguments to be included as MDC parameters
-Spring AOP will automatically manage their lifecycle and performs a correct removal of them when the method returns.
+when the method is executed, and automatically manage MDC scopes performing their correct cleanup.

 ##### Example